Construction Tool Reviews and Comparisons for Owner-Builders

 Longevity: 10-15 years heavy contractor use; 20+ years homeowner use

+Premium price justified by superior performance and longevity.
 Recommended if: Demanding project, plan ongoing contractor work, budget $2,000-3,000+ for complete set.

 Other Platforms Worth Mentioning